 Some dishes curated to represent Mexican regions include Mezcal with Chilcuaguate Root for Cozumel and Guava Sweet Roll for Mexico State.

 Choose the time of your tour and be ready to immerse in the world of unique gastronomy for three hours.

 Aside from 10 Experiences, Chef Alejandro also offers 7 Experiences, 5 Experiences, 3 Experiences, and El Traguito.

 6. Atlantis Submarine Expedition

 Looking for things to do in Cozumel?
 Go for an Atlantis Submarine Expedition.

-Get to see just why Cozumel Mexico is among the top dive destinations in the world!
-Start your journey in Chankanaab, an environmentally-protected marine park.
+Get to see why Cozumel, Mexico is among the top dive destinations in the world!
+Start your journey in Chankanaab, an environmentally protected marine park.

-An experienced guide will be with you as you take part in the Atlantis Expedition inside a US Coast Guard-certified submarine.
+An experienced guide will be with you as you participate in the Atlantis Expedition inside a US Coast Guard-certified submarine.